onna/guillotina/docs/source/developer/fields.md

 Guillotina provides a `PatchField` which allows you to patch values of `List`, `Dict` and `Int` fields without having the original value.
+This is done doing a PATCH request to the object absolute url with the following payloads:

 ### Patch field list